 Sarah Henry is a San Francisco Bay Area-based storyteller.
 The author of Hungry for Change and Farmsteads of the California Coast, she has covered food culture—including its impact on human and environmental health—for many years.
 She also writes about health care innovation, including in the mental health field.
 Her articles have appeared in The Washington Post, Los Angeles Times Magazine, San Francisco Chronicle, The Atlantic, and The Australian Magazine, among other outlets.
 She got her start in journalism at the Center for Investigative Reporting, where she focused on the social justice beat.

-Julianne Hill is an award-winning writer and reporter based in Chicago whose stories have appeared on PBS, NPR’s This American Life, Morning Edition, and The History Channel, among other outlets.
-She served as a Rosalynn Carter Fellow, awarded to journalists covering mental health, and as a National Press Foundation Fellow, given for work focusing on HIV-AIDS.
-She also worked as a team member earning the George Foster Peabody Award for PBS science show The New Explorers.
-Her in-depth investigation into New Hampshire’s policy of sending mental health patients who have committed no crimes to the state prison prompted the governor to change the state budget to build a new hospital.
-The story earned Hill her fourth Peter Lisagor Award from the Society of Professional Journalists’ Chicago Headline Club.
+Julianne Hill is an award-winning reporter based in Chicago whose stories have appeared on PBS, NPR’s This American Life, Morning Edition and The History Channel.
+She was a Rosalynn Carter Mental Health Journalism Fellow and earned a National Press Foundation Fellowship for reporting on HIV-AIDS.
+She worked as a team member earning the George Foster Peabody Award for the PBS science show, The New Explorers.
+Her investigation into New Hampshire’s policy of sending mental health patients who have committed no crimes to the state prison prompted the governor to change the state budget to build a new hospital and earned Hill her fourth Peter Lisagor Award from the Society of Professional Journalists’ Chicago chapter.
+Currently, she serves as managing editor of Youthcast Media Group.

 Holly Korbey is an education and parenting journalist.
 She is the author of Building Better Citizens, and her work has appeared in The Washington Post, The New York Times, The Atlantic, The Boston Globe, and many other outlets.
 She has been a regular contributor on education for Edutopia as well as National Public Radio’s MindShift blog.
 She lives and works in Nashville, Tennessee, with her family.
 Find her on Twitter @HKorbey.